Chen Yuqi

 Chen Yuqi (陈钰琪, born 29 July 1992), also known as Yukee Chen, is a Chinese actress.
-She is known for her supporting roles in The Princess Weiyoung and Ashes of Love and her lead role as Zhao Min in Heavenly Sword and Dragon Slaying Sabre and her lead role as Chong Xue Zhi in And the Winner is Love.
+She is known for her lead role as Zhao Min in Heavenly Sword and Dragon Slaying Sabre.

 Early life and education

 Chen Yuqi was born Chen Qian (陈倩) on 29 July 1992 in Chengdu.
 She studied performing arts at the Jincheng College of Sichuan University.
 After her graduation, Chen worked as an extra in Hengdian World Studios.

 Career

 2015–2018: Beginnings

 In 2015, while working as an extra on the set of movie A Chinese Odyssey Part Three, Chen was spotted by actress Tiffany Tang and subsequently became one of the first batch of actors signed onto Tang's studio.

 In 2016, Chen gained recognition for her role as a sassy and adorable princess in the historical drama The Princess Weiyoung, produced by Tiffany Tang's studio.
 For her performance, she won the Newcomer award at the China Television Drama Quality Ceremony.

 The same year, she starred in the wuxia web film Man Hunter playing one of the lead roles.

 In 2017, Chen was cast in her first leading role in the fantasy web drama Private Shushan Gakuen alongside Wang Yibo.
 She then starred in the campus drama Fresh Teachers, playing a supporting role as one of the students.

 In 2018, Chen starred in the hit fantasy romance drama Ashes of Love, portraying a powerful demon princess.